amritg9/Portfolio/Volunteering/Readme.md

 #### Hospice volunteering
 ##### 2021 - Present
 I started volunteering for Encompass Health Hospice around mid-2021.
 Talking to hospice patients, I find they need emotional support and enjoy their life.
 So, I decided to bring in choir singing to hospice patients and people living in assisted living facilities.
-I joined few Hospice groups (i,e Three Oaks Hospice and Medical city Hospice) to lead our choir group singing as well as careing needs along with a group of UTD (university of Texas at Dallas) pre-medical students
+I joined few Hospice groups (i,e Three Oaks Hospice and Medical city Hospice) to lead our choir group singing as well as careing needs along with a group of UTD (university of Texas at Dallas) pre-medical students.
+Unfortunately I cannot publish any photos of the work because of HIPPA compliance guidelines.

 #### Medical Volunteering training
 ##### 2022 - Present
 I'm [CPR certified](https://drive.google.com/file/d/17h2OFe0JQm8_9fEMJm6i6qsTganMsD9g/view?usp=sharing) and a member of the American Red Cross.I am currently taking Emergency Medical Technician [(EMT)](https://drive.google.com/file/d/1vZnTuH9Fu6uN2nnD4Uqd8By6aMQXnQ9J/view?usp=sharing) training.
+I have performed 32 hours of [clinical services volunteering](https://drive.google.com/file/d/1dbZ-xxkyDb1x5Q44XxRNaeH_ACIBiwAK/view?usp=share_link) under the supervision of an EMTS paramedic with real emergency patients.
 I wish to apply the skills I learn and apply them to make a difference for the larger community in need.

 #### Music Production Club (Founder)
 ##### 2022 - Present